 Guilford House 207

-Education: PhD, Interdisciplinary French Studies, University of Illinois at Urbana-Champaign (1996) with an emphasis on African Francophone Women Writers.
-MA, Linguistics, University of Chicago (1990) with an emphasis on African Linguistics, MA, French, University of Illinois at Chicago (1989), with coursework at the Université de Paris III-- Sorbonne Nouvelle.
+Education: Education: PhD, Interdisciplinary French Studies, University of Illinois at Urbana-Champaign (1996) with an emphasis on African Francophone Women Writers.
+MA, Linguistics, University of Chicago (1990) with an emphasis on African Linguistics, MA, French, University of Illinois at Chicago (1989), with coursework at the Université de Paris III--Sorbonne Nouvelle.
 BA, Teaching of French and Russian, University of Illinois at Chicago (1987), with coursework at the Université de Paris IV, Sorbonne.

 Professor Toman’s area of research is African women’s writing with a special emphasis on authors from Gabon, Cameroon, and Mali.
 She also has a secondary interest in women in the Arab world, specifically of the Middle East.
 Her most recent book, Women Writers of Gabon: Literature and Herstory (Lexington Books, 2016) is the first book-length study in English of Gabonese literature.
-The study discusses the perceived “invisibility” of women writers and focuses on Gabon’s major contributions to African literature.
+The study discusses the perceived “invisibility” of women writers and focuses on the major contributions of Gabon’s first generation of female authors.
 Professor Toman’s first book, Contemporary Matriarchies in Cameroonian Francophone Literature (Summa, 2008) is the first comprehensive text on the history of women’s writing in Francophone Cameroon and concentrates specifically on women’s empowerment using African constructs to interpret tradition.
-Her third book project on which she is currently working involves comparative analysis between Malian women’s writing and Wassoulou music.
-She also has a secondary interest in women in the Arab world, specifically of the Middle East.

 An accomplished translator, Toman has translated several books, short stories, and poetry including the first novel written by an African woman, Thérèse Kuoh-Moukoury’s Rencontres essentielles (Essential Encounters) that appeared in the MLA Texts and Translations Series in 2002.
 In Spring 2018, Toman’s translation of Justine Mintsa’s Histoire d’Awu (Awu’s Story) will be published by the University of Nebraska Press.
-She has also collaborated on several other translated volumes including Noureddine Aba’s It Was Yesterday Sabra and Chatila with E. Accad (L’Harmattan, 2004), she directed the translation of Alice Endamne’s Afropean (Createspace 2015), and wrote the afterwords for The Fury and Cries of Women by A. Rawiri, translated by Sara Hanaburgh (University of Virginia Press, 2014) and Edna Merey-Apinda’s The Moonlight Tales, translated by Beth Johnston (Createspace 2016).
+She has also collaborated on several other translated volumes including Noureddine Aba’s It Was Yesterday Sabra and Chatila with E. Accad (L’Harmattan, 2004), she directed and edited the translation of Alice Endamne’s Afropean (Createspace 2015), and wrote the afterwords for The Fury and Cries of Women by A. Rawiri, translated by Sara Hanaburgh (University of Virginia Press, 2014) and Edna Merey-Apinda’s The Moonlight Tales, translated by Beth Johnston (Createspace 2016).

 Toman’s scholarly essays are included in Feminist Studies, Research in African Literatures, Meridians, The French Review, Northwest Review, Marginalia, French Literature Series, Arab Studies Quarterly, International Journal of the Humanities, Dalhousie French Studies, Women in French Studies, among other publications.
-She has numerous essays in edited collections on African and Arab women writers, postcolonial theory and on littérature-monde and she prefaced the collection of short stories entitled, Entre nous (edited by Edna Merey-Apinda in 2016) which won La Journée du Manuscrit Francophone National Prize for Gabon (sponsored in part by UNESCO).
+She has numerous essays in edited collections on African and Arab women writers, on postcolonial theory, and on littérature-monde and she prefaced the collection of short stories entitled, Entre nous (edited by Edna Merey-Apinda in 2016) which won La Journée du Manuscrit Francophone National Prize for Gabon (sponsored in part by UNESCO).